 This article provides possible causes and solutions to your problems.
 To make it easier for you, each printing problem is presented in the picture.

 Bottom Layer is Incomplete

-Adjusting print settings is very necessary as far as the quality of the print is concerned.
+Adjusting print settings is very important as far as the quality of the print is concerned.
 Proper settings practically eliminate the risk of weak points in the final look of your model.

 Incomplete bottom layer of the model is one of such weak points.
-If there are any deficiencies in the bottom layer, it is most likely due to improper settings in Z-SUITE.
+If there are any deficiencies in the bottom layer, it is most likely due to improper settings.

-Such a problem can be solved through Z-SUITE.
+Such a problem can be solved in the Z-SUITE.
 Go to Advanced Settings while preparing the model to print.
 Increase the value of the BOTTOM layer in Surface Layers section by adding a number of additional bottom layers.

 If there are walls missing in the structure of your model, LAYER THICKNESS settings are probably inadequate.